 MOSHARI LEMONATO - Stove Top Pot Roast With Lemon Gravy

 A traditional Greek Christmas bread, filled with walnuts, raisins, and spices.
-When served everyone gathers around and holds it while the oldest family member cuts it, by creating a cross at center first.
+When served, everyone gathers around and holds it while the oldest family member cuts it, creating a cross at the center first.

 Beef Stew With Tomato-Wine Sauce & Spices

-This hearty stew is served on Christmas day in some areas of Greece, usually along with rice or pasta.
-Goes well with Greek pies as a side like a Tiropita or Spanakopita that are never missing from a Greek feast!
+This hearty stew is served on Christmas Day in some parts of Greece, often alongside rice or pasta.
+Goes well with Greek pies as a side, like aย Tiropitaย orย Spanakopita,ย which are never missing from a Greek feast!

 KOURABIETHES - Almond Shortbread Cookies